Skip to main content

 mDIS Documentation Workflow with 2 people

-A user performs the steps with light background.
+A user performs the steps with a light background.
 A maintainer approves manually and triggers further automated steps.

 Alternative mDIS Documentation Workflow

-Automated Steps are labeled with *.
+Automated steps are labeled with *.

-Note: The git pull + merge locally step can also be performed in-browser in the Gitlab WebIDE. - Some later CI/CD steps (like updating the fulltext index and creating a PDF) are not shown in the image.
+Note: The git pull + merge locally step can also be performed in-browser in the GitLab WebIDE. - Some later CI/CD steps (like updating the full-text index and creating a PDF) are not shown in the image.